-Some find it stiff and lifeless, proof of David’s ineptness at capturing movement.
+Some find it stiff and lifeless, proof of Jacques-Louis David’s ineptness at capturing movement.
 Some see it not as art, but propaganda, pure and simple.
 Some snigger at its overblown, action-packed, cliff-hanging momentousness, with shades of “Hi ho Silver, away!”
 Some have it down as a sort of beginning of the end moment in David’s career, before he officially became Napoleon’s artist-lackey.
 Whatever one might say, though (and a lot has been said about Napoleon Crossing the Alps), it is still arguably the most successful portrait of Napoleon Bonaparte that was ever made.
 Personally, I love it.

 Completed in four months, from October 1800 to January 1801, it signals the dawning of a new century.
 After a decade of terror and uncertainty following the Revolution, France was emerging as a great power once more.
-At the heart of this revival, of course, was General Napoleon Bonaparte who, in 1799, had staged an uprising against the revolutionary government (a coup d’état), installed himself as First Consul, and effectively become the most powerful man in France (a few years later he will declare himself emperor).
+At the heart of this revival, of course, was General Napoleon Bonaparte who, in 1799, had staged an uprising against the revolutionary government (a coup d’état), installed himself as First Consul, and effectively become the most powerful man in France (a few years later he would declare himself emperor).

 In May 1800 he led his troops across the Alps in a military campaign against the Austrians which ended in their defeat in June at the Battle of Marengo.
 It is this achievement the painting commemorates.
 The portrait was commissioned by Charles IV, then King of Spain, to be hung in a gallery of paintings of other great military leaders housed in the Royal Palace in Madrid.